rubyisttt/rubyisttt.github.io/_docs/05-configuration.md

      search_engine_id: YOUR_SEARCH_ENGINE_ID
    ```

-**Note:** If your site is new and hasn't been indexed by Google yet, search will be incomplete and won't provide accurate results.
+**备注：** If your site is new and hasn't been indexed by Google yet, search will be incomplete and won't provide accurate results.
 {: .notice--info}

 ### SEO, social sharing, and analytics settings